ojrlopez27/adroitness-mobile/README.md

 ## Citation

-Please cite the [ICSA 2018 paper](in press) if you use Adoitness in your work:
+Please cite the [ICSA 2018 paper](in press) if you use Adroitness in your work:

 ```
 @inproceedings{adroitness:2018,